 With much compassion and love,

-Enjoy the Video where I talk more about slowing down with this to get somewhere:
+P.S.
+Enjoy the video below where I talk more about slowing down and getting clear on the desire to weigh less.